Find A Therapist

 Therapists are trained to work with people overall from many walks of life, backgrounds and life experiences.
 Some clients understandably seek a match by race or ethnicity.
 Meanwhile, other folks purposefully don’t, preferring a therapist of a different racial/cultural background than their own.
 Each may have distinct reasons and rationales.
 Either way, there can be both benefits and drawbacks.
 What’s most important is to feel enough of a common world view, or shared values.

-Is your therapist willing to not know and hear you out fully?
+Is your therapist willing to not know

-Thema Bryant-Davis, PhD speaks to finding a therapist who uses an anti-racist stance.
+Thema Bryant-Davis, PhD speaks to finding a therapist who uses an anti-racist stance

 Find Your Therapist